2025-10-20 · ← Radar

 Lilith's verdict

 This is less a new editor and more delegation infrastructure.
-If an agent can run in YOLO mode without unlimited filesystem and network access, we can finally talk about productivity without signing a security suicide note.
+If an agent can run in isolation without unlimited filesystem and network access, we can finally talk about productivity without signing a security suicide note.